Kevinma627/MMAPN/README.md

 -1.0,13.221081451060916,-1,-1.0,-1,0,1,2.6,8070801,0
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first 7 features are fetched through whois-api and the last 2 features are fetched through Openpagerank API.
+The first 7 features are fetched through Whois API and the last 2 features are fetched through Open Page Rank API.

 ## Training